Cerenia/DC_Topos/README.md

 ### Capacity function

-You can pass a capacity function as the last argument in each topology constructor.
-This method must takes two switch IDs as the argument (and optionally a topology object as third argument making it possible to access the switch ID ranges directly) and return a floating point number representing the capacity on this link.
+You can pass a function as the last argument in each topology constructor.
+This function is used to set the link capacities and must takes two switch IDs as the argument (and optionally a topology object as third argument making it possible to access the switch ID ranges directly) and return a floating point number representing the capacity on this link.
 ```
     from DC_Topos.Topologies.fatTree import FatTree
     def capacity(s1, s2):